googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/index.md

 Not all DML statements can be partitioned.
 Please read the Cloud Spanner user documentation for details on the restrictions.

+### Batch DML

+Batch DML allows you to execute multiple DML commands in one batched operation.

+{{sample:SpannerConnection.BatchDml}}

+Statements are executed sequentally in the same order they are provided.
+Changes made by one statement are visible to all subsequent statements in the batch.

+When one of the statemens in the batch fails, execution is halted and all subsequent statements are not executed.
+A `SpannerBatchNonQueryException` will be thrown that contains both information about the error and the number of rows affected by each of the statements that executed before the failed one.
+If you are executing the batch DML command inside a transaction you can simply commit the transaction when `SpannerBatchNonQueryException` is thrown if partial success is acceptable in your application.

 ### Direct row modifications

 The following operations are supported for direct row modification: